Beginnings Family Services has been providing support and care to Canadians since 1985.

 The Beginnings board is composed of the following members:

-Clarence Bick, MBA, CFP - Chair
+Clarence Bick, MBA, CFP - Past Chair

 Clarence Bick is a financial planner and investment advisor and holds an MBA and CFP.
 He co-founded Bick Financial Security Corporation and is presently a Director of Burgeonvest Bick Corporation.
 In the past, Clarence has been on his church council, Redeemer College Business Advisory Committee, OACS Financial Advisory Committee, and is currently serving on the Kerncliffe No-Profit Development Corporation Board for Shalem Mental Health Network.
 He joined the Board of Beginnings Family Services in 2007 and brings a strong financial perspective to the oversight of the organization.
 As well, he is a founding member of the Beginnings Family Service Foundation.